-Section 12.
-Buyer Income Eligibility for Ownership Units: The intent of this section is to ensure that any development which is subject to this chapter complies with the price restrictions for ownership units set forth at N.J.A.C.
-5:80-26.7, as same may be amended or supplemented.
+Section 14.
+Capital Improvements to Ownership Units: The intent of this Section is to ensure that any development which is subject to this Chapter complies with the standards for capital improvements to ownership units set forth at N.J.A.C.
+5:80-26.9, as same may be amended or supplemented.